 First, the plot was interesting.
 A young substitute teacher in need of money to live and to pay his sister's hospital few, becomes a hitman, partnering with a cop called Kuzumi.
 Reading this, it had to be interesting as soon as a cop is involved because sooner or later, the cat will be out of the bag and it will be bad.

-Where the manga gets great is when seeing the psychological evolution of the main character Shiki.
+gets great is when seeing the psychological evolution of the main character Shiki.
 As you all guessed, at first it is hard, then killing is a little more common and then it is regret (because he is still a good guy), imagining dead people everywhere we go.
 To add up with this, cops will be meddling with their business.

 The manga is a centered around this teacher character but we have focus, in some chapters, on co-characters which are interesting too because each one has his own connection with Shiki and his own way to live with it.